 ‘My lord, I don’t question your fair judgement.
 I know that Maat herself advises you, your voice is the voice of Maat, the goddess of truth and justice.
 She can’t be mistaken; she can’t accuse an innocent servant of Your Majesty in treason.
 But there are so many people, my lord, who are jealous and sneaky.
 They are pulling a veil of lie in front of your divine eyes, trying to distract you from Maat’s wise advising…’

 All Harmachis’s wordy speeches are in vein, my brother doesn’t listen.
 He circles around the young charioteer, staring at his longish golden hair, his pale skin, being bewildered by his big blue eyes.

-‘You look different,’ he says finally, paying no attention on Harmachis’s words.
+‘You look different,’ he says finally, paying no attention to Harmachis’s words.

 ‘My mother, my father’s second wife, was from the Sea People’s country.
 I inherited her features, my lord,’ Harmachis looks completely confused.